First-degree prime ideals of composite extensions: Computational improvement

 \FloatBarrier The complexity of both algorithms depends on the complexity of computing the roots of a given degree-$n$ polynomial over $\FF_p$, which can be achieved via the renowned Berlekamp algorithm \cite{Berlekamp}, or with more sophisticated approaches \cite{Subquadratic,RootFinding}, whose asymptotic complexity depends on the relation between $n$ and $p$.
-In a GNFS perspective, we are mostly interested in the asymptotic behaviour of $p$, and the asymptotic complexity for the best known algorithms when $p \to \infty$ is
+From a GNFS perspective, one is mostly interested in the asymptotic behavior of $p$, and the asymptotic complexity for the best-known algorithms when $p \to \infty$ is

 By the Prime Number Theorem, a random positive integer $\leq M$ is prime with probability $1/\log M$, and when it is prime it requires $O(n^{1+o(1)}\log M)$ field operations to compute the first-degree primes of that norm.
 Thus, the computational cost of computing the first-degree prime ideals of norms $\leq M$ is expected to grow linearly with $M$.